kwilinsi/tlmerge/docs/raw_processing.md

 tlmerge uses [rawpy](https://pypi.org/project/rawpy/) to develop images, which is an interface for [LibRaw](https://www.libraw.org) (itself a fork of `dcraw`).

-LibRaw provides support for additional demosaicing algorithms.
+LibRaw provides support for additional demosaicing algorithms:

 - AAHD
 - AFD